What are the eligibility requirements for the AIHM Fellowship?

 What kind of documentation do I receive upon graduation?

-At your graduation, you will receive a Certificate of Completion from AIHM.
+At your graduation, you will receive a certificate of completion from AIHM.
 Graduating Fellows who hold an MD or DO license will be eligible* to sit for board certification through the American Board of Physician Specialties (ABPS).
+All graduates of our Fellowship will be encouraged to use the credentials FAIHM™ after their name.
+This acronym is for Fellow of the Academy of Integrative Health & Medicine.